tarantool/metrics/doc/monitoring/api_reference.rst

 gauge
 ~~~~~

-A gauge is a metric that represents a single numerical value that can arbitrarily go up and down.
+A gauge is a metric that denotes a single numerical value that can arbitrarily increase and decrease.

-Gauges are typically used for measured values like temperatures or current memory usage, but also "counts" that
+The gauge type is typically used for measured values like temperature or current memory usage.
+Also,
-can go up and down, like the number of concurrent requests.
+it might be used for the values that can go up or down, for example, the number of concurrent requests.

-The design is based on [the Prometheus gauge](https://prometheus.io/docs/concepts/metric_types/#gauge).
+The design is based on the `Prometheus gauge <https://prometheus.io/docs/concepts/metric_types/#gauge>`__.

 ..  function:: gauge(name [, help, metainfo])